 Sitges Gay Sauna & Cruising Bars

-Sauna Sitges – just like the town itself, this sauna is small but the staff is friendly and it’s very clean with a variety of amenities including lockers, jacuzzi, private cabins and more.
-The sauna is usually open until 8am and gets busy after the bars and clubs close after 3am.
+Sauna Sitges – Just like the town itself, this sauna is small, but with a lot of fun packed into a small space.
+The staff are friendly, and it’s very clean with a variety of amenities including lockers, a jacuzzi, private cabins, and more.
+The sauna is usually open until 8 a.m. and gets busy after the bars and clubs close at 3 a.m.

-Bourbons Naturist Bar -a spicy bar with a hot younger crowd.
-It has the perfect combo of a fun trendy bar to socialize at and a sizable darkroom to cruise in.
-As the name suggests a lot of their nights are best attended naked – or in your best jockstrap – but normal clothes are permitted most nights too.
-Their weekly events range from Scruff sponsored events to masked nights.
-Plus they're IGLTA accredited – which is always a great sign.
+Bourbons Naturist Bar – A spicy bar with a hot, younger crowd.
+It has the perfect combination of a fun, trendy bar to socialize in and a sizable dark room to cruise in.
+As the name suggests, many of their nights are best attended naked—or in your best jockstrap—but normal clothes are permitted most nights as well.
+Their weekly events range from Scruff-sponsored nights to masked parties.
+Plus, they’re IGLTA-accredited, which is always a great sign.

 Gay Events in Sitges

-Sitges Gay Pride – a well-organized annual affair with a fantastic lineup of events and performances.
-Events run from Thursday to Monday and include T dances, drag shows, pool parties, a high heel race, various music performances and DJs, themed club parties and of course, the parade which takes place on Sunday afternoon.
+Sitges Gay Pride – A well-organized annual affair with a fantastic lineup of events and performances.
+Events run from Thursday to Monday and include T dances, drag shows, pool parties, a high heel race, various music performances and DJs, themed club parties, and of course, the parade, which takes place on Sunday afternoon.
+Dates: June, 2025 (to be announced).

-Sitges Bear’s Week – Sitges Bears week in September is one of the biggest and most popular Bear festivals in Europe attracting more than 5,000 visitors, bears, admirers, chasers, muscle bears and more.
-They setup a small Bear’s Village on the beach with a stage and several bars.
-It’s one of the most popular events in Sitges and attracts a large international audience.
+Sitges Bear’s Week – Sitges Bears Week in September is one of the biggest and most popular bear festivals in Europe, attracting more than 5,000 visitors, including bears, admirers, chasers, muscle bears, and more.
+They set up a small Bear’s Village on the beach with a stage and several bars.
+It’s one of the most popular events in Sitges and draws a large international audience.
+Dates: September 5 – 14, 2025.

-Sitges Film Festival – the annual international film festival takes place for 10 days every October and is one of Sitges' proudest claims to fame.
-The streets and promenade fill with stalls selling all sorts of cinematic paraphernalia, museums host several film-related exhibitions. and you can bounce between cinemas showing the latest grisly, or psychological, horror flicks all through the night.
-On the first Saturday night of the festival the living dead rise and walk the streets of Sitges.
-Or, at least, those in the know take part in the traditional “zombie walk”, where locals and visitors alike dress up as zombies and walk through the old town and down to the seafront bars – where the party really starts!
+Sitges Film Festival – The annual international film festival takes place for 10 days every October and is one of Sitges' proudest claims to fame.
+The streets and promenade fill with stalls selling all sorts of cinematic paraphernalia, and museums host several film-related exhibitions.
+You can bounce between cinemas showing the latest grisly or psychological horror flicks all through the night.
+On the first Saturday night of the festival, the living dead rise and walk the streets of Sitges—or, at least, those in the know take part in the traditional “zombie walk,” where locals and visitors alike dress up as zombies and walk through the old town and down to the seafront bars, where the party really starts!
+Dates: October 9 – 19, 2025.

 Day Trips from Sitges

-Barcelona – it’s one of the most popular destinations in all of Europe.
-With year around mild temperatures, a seaside location and a welcoming atmosphere for LGBT people, it’s no wonder that gay travelers from around the world come here to indulge in the culture, nightlife and vibrant atmosphere.
-If the warm weather and seaside location isn’t enough, its stunning architecture and welcoming gay scene will keep you coming back for more.
+Barcelona – It’s one of the most popular destinations in all of Europe.
+With year-round mild temperatures, a seaside location, and a welcoming atmosphere for LGBTQ+ people, it’s no wonder that gay travelers from around the world come here to indulge in the culture, nightlife, and vibrant atmosphere.
+If the warm weather and seaside location aren’t enough, its stunning architecture and welcoming gay scene will keep you coming back for more.

-Girona – located 100 kilometers northeast of Barcelona and by train.
-Girona is one of the more prominent cities in Catalonia and has famous sites in the well-preserved old town like the Girona Cathedral, the city wall, the Church of Sant Feliu, Plaça de la Independència, and remnants of Jewish history before their expulsion from Spain.
-It's also famous for being the filming location of many parts of King's Landing from Game of Thrones!
+Girona – Located 100 kilometers northeast of Barcelona, Girona is one of the more prominent cities in Catalonia and has famous sites in the well-preserved old town, like the Girona Cathedral, the city wall, the Church of Sant Feliu, Plaça de la Independència, and remnants of Jewish history before their expulsion from Spain.
+It's also famous for being the filming location of many scenes from King's Landing in Game of Thrones!
 Book tour →